 Can counselors bring their dogs to work?
 Yes!
-My goal as a therapist is to include my dog in my counseling sessions with clients.
-If you’re a therapist who wants to use your dog in couseling, you’ll find my research helpful!
+My goal as a therapist is to include my dog in counseling sessions with clients.
+If you’re a counselor, therapist or psychologist who wants “bring your dog to work”, you’ll find my research helpful.

-The unconditional love and warmth of a therapy dog can help clients feel relaxed and accepted, which makes them more willing to open up to therapists.
+The unconditional love and warmth of a therapy dog can help clients feel relaxed and accepted, which makes them more willing to open up to counselors.
 This can improve counseling sessions and help with emotional and psychological healing.
 Those are the benefits of bringing your dog to work as a therapist.

 “Counselors need to find a dog handler who works with their genre of client,” says Mia Carter, a certified therapy dog handler who created The Sick Dog Blog.
 “Different therapy dogs are suited to different types of therapy.
 For instance, I do not work with children; other handlers only work with children.”